amitguptagwl/aws/quick.md

 |Lifecycle transitions |Yes |Yes |Yes |Yes |Yes |Yes|

 † Because S3 One Zone-IA stores data in a single AWS Availability Zone, data stored in this storage class will be lost in the event of Availability Zone destruction.
+* S3 Intelligent-Tiering charges a small tiering fee and has a minimum eligible object size of 128KB for auto-tiering.
+Smaller objects may be stored but will always be charged at the Frequent Access tier rates.